 There’s a concept…working with other parts of the revenue organization to keep the buyer top of mind AND transferring information across all three functional areas!

-But let me hear it from you… who do you think owns lead gen?
+But let me hear it from you… marketing vs sales, who owns lead gen?